vibhanshu-mishra/procore-submittal-rfi-tracker/README.md

 # Procore Submittal and RFI Tracker

-> Automatically capture Procore Submittal and RFI email notifications, extract key project information, and log them into a structured Excel tracker—without manual data entry.
+> Automatically capture Procore Submittal and RFI email notifications, organise project folders, download available project PDFs, and maintain a structured Excel tracker—without manual data entry.
 Built with Microsoft Power Automate for structural engineering workflows.

-Built by a structural engineer, this flow monitors your Outlook for incoming Procore action emails.
-It extracts key submittal and RFI information directly into a structured Excel tracker hosted on OneDrive or SharePoint.
+Built by a structural engineer, this Power Automate workflow monitors Outlook for incoming Procore action-required notifications and automatically classifies each email as either an RFI or a Submittal.
+It extracts project metadata, creates project folders on a network file server, downloads available Cover Sheets and RFI attachments, and maintains a searchable Excel tracker hosted on OneDrive or SharePoint.

 No coding is required to use this workflow.
-Simply import the Power Automate package, connect your Microsoft 365 account, and point the flow to your Excel tracker.
+Simply import the Power Automate package, connect your Microsoft 365 accounts, configure the File System connector (if saving PDFs to a network drive), and point the flow to your Excel tracker.

 ---

 ## Why I Built This

-As a structural engineer, I was spending time manually tracking incoming RFIs and submittals, wasting roughly 40 hours per year.
+As a structural engineer, I was spending time manually tracking RFIs and submittals, creating project folders, downloading PDFs, and updating spreadsheets.
+Individually, these tasks were small, but together they consumed dozens of hours each year.

-Instead of copying information into spreadsheets, I built a Power Automate workflow that performs the extraction automatically.
+Instead of repeating the same administrative work for every project, I built a Power Automate workflow that automates the entire intake process—from the moment a Procore notification arrives to organising project documents and updating the tracker.

-The result is a searchable tracker that stays up to date with zero manual data entry.
+The result is a searchable, organised project record that stays up to date with virtually no manual data entry.

 ---